Al Khor (city): Cultural organisations

 By the 1960s, three social and cultural clubs had formed in Al Khor; Al Ittihad, Al Asifah, and Al Kifah.
 The former of those clubs was founded in 1966 by Mohammed Ali Al Mohannadi under the name Al Najma before changing its name to Al Ittihad.
 The club hosted plays in its theatre, which was in a residential house, and charged admission fees to attendees.
 Various social issues were often the subject of the club's plays.
 Aside from hosting plays and cultural performances, these clubs also organised amateur football matches.

 In 1982, the Ministry of Information established Al Khor Cultural Center in an attempt to conserve and document the local culture.
 This centre was later put under the auspices of the Ministry of Culture.
 A separate women's section was opened in 2006 with its own library and offers workshops and education trips to heritage sites.
 The Al Khor Girls Center was established by decree of the Minister of Culture (Decision No. 39 of 2011) and was officially inaugurated on 6 June 2012.
 The centre aims to provide girls a platform to learn about and practice local customs and values.

 Music

-Ardah performances by the Al Muhannada take place in public venues during holidays, Al Khor being the only town in Qatar other than Abu Dhalouf where such performances by a tribe take place.
+Ardah performances by the Al Muhannadi take place in public venues during holidays, Al Khor being the only town in Qatar other than Abu Dhalouf where such performances by a tribe take place.

 A folk music band known as Al Khor Band performs at local events, such as Qatar National Day and the Eid Al-Fitr Festival held in Doha.

 Ibrahim Ali is a notable musician from Al Khor, being a founding member of Qatar's first musical troupe, Al Adwaa, in 1968.
 He specialised in playing the oud and is considered a pioneer in Qatari music.
 He was a part of a local band at one point, Dar Al Khor.